-- Health Insurance premium costs have risen 20% since 2021-22 with no end in sight. - Information Technology demands continue to increase across the college as well as hardware and software support costs.
-An ageing Student Information System will have to be replaced in the next 3-5 years at a significant up-front and on-going cost.
+- Health Insurance premiums have risen 20% since 2021-22 with no end in sight.
+Carriers continue to recoup COVID era costs. - Information Technology demands continue to increase across the college as well as hardware and software support costs.
+An ageing Student Information System will have to be replaced in the next 3-5 years at a significant up-front and on-going cost. - Property, Liability, Auto, and Cyber insurance premiums continue to rise as carriers revalue properties, the general cyber risk continues to increase, and the college's claims and experience rate in recent years is catching up.